sunkencity999/alitaOS/README.md

   alita_streamlit.py      # Streamlit UI
   realtime_proxy.py       # FastAPI SDP proxy for OpenAI Realtime static/
-    alita.jpg            # (optional) avatar image used in UI tools/                    # image, search, stock, chart, python_file utils/                    # ai_models.py (OpenAI only)
+    alita.png            # (optional) avatar image used in UI tools/                    # image, search, stock, chart, python_file utils/                    # ai_models.py (OpenAI only)
 ```

 ## Avatar (Speaking Animation)

-- Place your avatar image at `app/static/alita.jpg` (JPEG recommended).
+- Place your avatar image at `app/static/alita.png` (PNG or JPEG).
 The UI animates a glow around the avatar when Alita is speaking, driven by a WebAudio analyser on the incoming audio stream.
 - If the file is missing, a placeholder is shown.

 ## Live Transcript